brendanshaw14/CS-76-Projects/CSP/report.md

 Since we were not given any provided code, I began by deciding what information to store in which class.
 This was a little bit difficult at first, but I ultimately decided to have two components to the problem representation and solving: the `CSP.py` class for solving logic and then a class to represent each problem.
 I tried to store as much information and problem logic in the problem classes as possible, becuase this allows for more flexibility specific to each problem.

+Don't pay too much attention to the `GenericCSP.py`: it contains some generic structure with function headers.
+This was just for me to organize more easily and make a new problem class more easily if need be using this scaffold.

 ## Backtracking algorithm

 I started with the basic backtracking algorithm before I even began coding the representation for the map coloring problem or circuitboard problems.
 My intention was to have a decent idea of what information I would need to extract from the problem at different points in the algorithm and then build the class around a representation that would allow for simple generic representation.
 This is what I began with for the backtracking algorithm: